mz537/d100final/README.md

-#this is d100 final project
+#this is d100 final project, please use the following command in the terminal to install and activate my vrtual environment and pre-commit.

 ```
 conda env create